 The rectus femoris fails to work on typical mass builders like the squat and leg press, which hit the single-joint muscles of the quads, such as the outer and inner portions, but not the middle two-headed rectus femoris, which adds impressive detail.

-The solution is to use a leg extension machine, or even better, to squat with the hips pushed forward instead of back, lengthening this muscle at the hips.
-This is the sissy squat.
+The solution is to use a leg extension machine or to squat with the hips pushed forward instead of back, lengthening this muscle at the hips, as in the sissy squat.
+The key is movement at the knee with an extended hip.

 Why do modern lying leg curl machines have a bend?
 They can’t contract at a strong enough length when the hip is overextended.
 Most machines today have this already, but you should still flex your hips as greatly as possible.